Teyras/MT/text/chapters/110_analysis.md

-It can be reasoned that these measures should not have any noticeable overhead, at least compared to processes running in the global process namespace and cgroup.
-After all, the global namespace is still a namespace.
-TODO better words, maybe cite something.
+It can be reasoned that these measures should not have any noticeable overhead, at least compared to processes running in the global process namespace and cgroup -- in modern versions of Linux, the same restriction mechanisms are used in any case, even when no isolation is desired and no additional namespaces and cgroups are created by the user.

-TODO LXC

-TODO Docker

-TODO Isolate (used for measurements and isolation in ReCodEx)

-TODO Charliecloud and Singularity
+Linux containers have been adopted by many projects, some of which we list here:

+- **Docker**[@Docker], which is the most prominent container technology as of now.
+It provides means for building images (templates for creating containers), transferring them between hosts via Docker Registry, creating containers based on the images and running programs in them.
+Docker is based on an open source project called Moby, which implements a number of specifications authored by the OCI (Open Containers Initiative)[@OCI], mainly the Runtime Specification (which describes how to run a container from a local filesystem) and the Image Specification (which describes the format of image data and metadata).
+Over time, projects that provide alternative implementations for parts of the OCI-specified functionality have emerged, such as Podman[@Podman] or Buildah[@Buildah].
+The main use case supported by Docker is deployment of applications or services as containers, as opposed to projects that use containers as lightweight virtual machines.
+This choice has many consequences in the way Docker is used -- for example, data persistence must be set up explicitly by binding paths in the host file system into the container.
+- **LXC**[@LXC] (an abbreviation of "Linux Containers") provides a usage flow that is more similar to the traditional virtual machine computation model -- a template is downloaded and used to create a container, which is a fully functional operating system that uses the kernel of the host.
+Users can then attach to this container and run commands inside it like they would in a virtual machine or a remote server.
+At the inception of the project, Docker used LXC as its backend for running containers.
+- **Isolate**[@MaresIsolate] is a minimalistic wrapper around cgroups, namespaces and other resource limiting facilities provided by Linux.
+It was designed for running and measuring resource usage of untrusted code in programming contests and homework assignment evaluation.
+- **Singularity**[@Singularity] is an effort to bring user-defined software stacks to systems for high-performance computing.
+It uses Linux namespaces to isolate executed code.
+It can also integrate with resource managers such as Slurm, which is not a typical use case for Docker, for example.
+However, OCI images can be used as a base for Singularity images.
+- **Charliecloud**[@Charliecloud] is a set of scripts for running Docker images on existing infrastructure with minimal alterations, without the Docker daemon itself.
+It does however use Linux namespaces for isolation.

-There were efforts to implement container support in Linux even before the inception of namespaces and cgroups.
+As a side note, there were efforts to implement container support in Linux even before the inception of namespaces and cgroups.
 Possibly the most widely adopted one was OpenVZ[@OpenVZ] (released in 2005, based on commercial Virtuozzo from 2000).
 It shipped a modified Linux kernel that enabled container isolation and also provided hardware virtualization support in later versions.

 #### Virtualization and Paravirtualization